EricCui2005/CMU-PGSS-2022/Week01/README.md

 - Understanding the differences between categorical and continuous response variables : Linear regression vs classification (logistic regression) in both R and Python
 - Understand the difference in quantiative and qualitative analyses as well as the meaning of statistical testing with hypotheses (H0, H1)
 - Analysis of classification model results using a confusion matrix, ROC analysis and using sklearn classification reporting techniques
+- Using boxplots to evaluate the optimal operating threshold